Advanced Calling & Messaging

 - Is a route to getting a return on IMS investment from the start (by enabling operators to generate new revenue streams through the creation of apps and B2B services); and

-- Enables operators to quickly deploy RCS as a stand-alone set of services in advance of LTE, VoLTE and HD voice services.
+- Enables operators to quickly deploy RCS as a stand-alone set of services via hosted solutions, in advance of LTE, VoLTE and HD voice services.
 Operators benefit from “pay as you grow” costs, without the need to buy and install IMS equipment.

-What is the GSMA doing to help in relation to Advanced Communications ?
+What is the GSMA doing to help in relation to Advanced Calling and Messaging?

-- Works to extend the reach by helping our ecosystem partners develop inter and intra market interoperability;
+- Works to extend the reach and availability of Advanced Communications services by helping our ecosystem partners develop inter and intra market interoperability;

 - Shares best practice for implementing consistent global interoperability of Advanced Communications in an all-IP world.
 (Operator Interest Groups [OIGs] drive agile specification development – to join an OIG, you must be a GSMA member.
 Click here to explore the active groups.)

-For more support from the GSMA on Advanced Communications, access the All-IP Business Guide.
+For more support from the GSMA click here to access the All-IP Business Guide.